MicrosoftDocs/cpp-docs/docs/data/oledb/cdatasource-openwithservicecomponents.md

  [in] Program ID of a data provider.

  `pPropset`
  [in] A pointer to an array of [DBPROPSET](https://msdn.microsoft.com/en-us/library/ms714367.aspx) structures containing properties and values to be set.
-See [Property Sets and Property Groups](https://msdn.microsoft.com/en-us/library/ms713696.aspx) in the *OLE DB Programmer's Reference* in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+See [Property Sets and Property Groups](https://msdn.microsoft.com/en-us/library/ms713696.aspx) in the *OLE DB Programmer's Reference* in the Windows SDK.
 If the data source object is initialized, the properties must belong to the Data Source property group.
 If the same property is specified more than once in `pPropset`, then which value is used is provider-specific.
 If `ulPropSets` is zero, this parameter is ignored.

  `ulPropSets`
  [in] The number of [DBPROPSET](https://msdn.microsoft.com/en-us/library/ms714367.aspx) structures passed in the *pPropSet* argument.
 If this is zero, the provider ignores `pPropset`.